Regulations relating to resource management in the petroleum activities

 The following applies to the format, packaging and labelling of samples submitted:

-a) All samples shall be labelled in a clear and water resistant manner with the name of the licensee (operator), date of sampling, name of the sample taker, name of the well and the depth, and potentially the depth interval they were taken from.
+- All samples shall be labelled in a clear and water-resistant manner with the name of the licensee (operator), date of sampling, name of the sample taker, name of the well and the depth, and potentially the depth interval they were taken from.

 The licensee shall submit all acquired data in the form of descriptions, measurements, groupings and results of calculations to the Norwegian Petroleum Directorate as soon as they are available.
-Data collected in connection with a drilling operation shall be submitted no later than 6 months after drilling
+Data collected in connection with a drilling operation shall be submitted no later than six months after drilling.

 Interpreted well data